Dr. Lori Copeland

 Prior to joining the HSU faculty in 1999, Dr. Lori Ann

-Copeland, associate professor of psychology, was a professional counselor,
+Copeland, professor of psychology and head of the HSU Department of Psychology & Counseling, was a professional counselor,

 working with couples, families, individuals, and children.
 Her research

 interests include resilience in children and adolescents, attention

 Copeland is the author of Hunter and His Amazing Remote Control and Hunter and The Amazing Game, comprehensive programs that include